-Choices related to physical activity, sleep, personal hygiene, and other health-enhancing behaviors made as a teen might positively or negatively affect an individual's lifestyle now and in the future.

-- Teens ages 13-18 should get 8-10 hours of sleep each night (CDC). - Physical benefits: Getting enough sleep is not a luxury-it is something people need for good health.
-Sleep helps the brain, mood, and dealing with stress.
-Sufficient sleep may improve memory, focus, and reflexes.
-(1.c) - Sleep deprivation in teens can cause effects such as poor concentration, focus, and attention and affect executive functioning (American Sleep Association).

-Insufficient sleep affects growth, stress hormones, appetite, and breathing, and impairs higher-level reasoning, problem solving, and attention to detail.
-Lack of sleep can affect mood, energy, and academic performance, affecting the ability to stay focused and concentrate, and may lead to behavior problems.
-Not getting enough sleep is linked with many chronic diseases and conditions (i.e., type 2 diabetes, heart disease, obesity, and depression) and can lead to motor vehicle crashes.
-(Sleep and Chronic Disease) (1.c) - Sleep difficulties and hours of sleep are a significant predictor of a number of substance-related problems among adolescents (Prospective Relationship Between Poor Sleep and Substance-Related Problems in a National Sample of Adolescents).
+Essential Understandings Essential Knowledge and Skills Choices related to physical activity, sleep, personal hygiene, and other health-enhancing In order to meet these standards, it is expected that behaviors made as a teen might positively or negatively affect an individual's lifestyle students will now and in the future. • compare and contrast the benefits of sleep and • Teens ages 13-18 should get 8-10 hours of sleep each night (CDC). the effects of insufficient sleep; • Physical benefits: Getting enough sleep is not a luxury-it is something people • explain the factors affecting chronic disease need for good health.
+Sleep helps the brain, mood, and dealing with stress. prevention; Sufficient sleep may improve memory, focus, and reflexes.
+(1.c) assess current wellness related to proper • Sleep deprivation in teens can cause effects such as poor concentration, focus, and physical activity, sleep, personal hygiene, and attention and affect executive functioning. other health-enhancing behaviors, and develop • Insufficient sleep affects growth, stress hormones, appetite, and breathing, and a wellness plan with SMART goals, action impairs higher-level reasoning, problem solving, and attention to detail.
+Lack of steps, monitoring, and reflection to maintain or sleep can affect mood, energy, and academic performance, affecting the ability to improve. stay focused and concentrate, and may lead to behavior problems.
+Not getting enough sleep is linked with many chronic diseases and conditions (i.e., type 2 Additional resources: diabetes, heart disease, obesity, and depression) and can lead to motor vehicle Health Smart Virginia crashes.
+(Sleep and Chronic Disease) (1.c) EVERFI • Sleep difficulties and hours of sleep are a significant predictor of a number of substance-related problems among adolescents.
+Sleep deprivation can impair emotion regulation and executive function (inhibitory control), which is likely